Where to Discuss?

 Helper: Apply Data Border

-Flr the same reason with the header counterparts, This apply_data_border() has protected visibility specifier.
+For the same reason as the header counterpart, the _apply_data_border() method has a protected visibility specifier.

 def _apply_data_border(self,